 An experimental trawl fishery for white shrimp, which are known to gather off the Virginia Coast in late fall, has yielded mixed results.

 Chincoteague Inlet and the main channel is well marked, although no room exists for errors.
 Commercial fishing facilities are sparse on the island.
 Large boats can receive fuel from trucks that pump fuel directly to the boat.
-Ice and other supplies are available from a couple local seafood buyers.
+Ice and other supplies are available from local seafood dealers.